“Price is what you pay and value is what you get.” (Warren Buffett)

 Another not so uncommon situation is where the owner himself or herself is the main chef, and no buyer can really replace him or her.
 Then the restaurant has to be sold strictly to other chefs or restauranteurs who are confident enough that their menu will be received warmly by the customers.
 In such a situation though, the valuation multiple is lowered because, in essence, what is the seller really selling?
 The seller can’t sell his or her own skills because those skills will not remain with the buyer!
 In general, buyers of restaurants will pay more of a premium where the owner-operator is more hands-off and non-critical to the success of the restaurant.

-Build-Out and Physical Assets of the Restaurant for Sale
+Build-Out and Physical Assets Important to Purchase Price of Restaurant Sales

 Of course, a restaurant’s equipment and build-out also plays a role in valuing restaurants.
 Some restaurants with over a million dollar worth of equipment and leasehold improvements may be sold for a fraction of this asset value.
 Why?
 Because it is very difficult to re-sell used restaurant equipment, and a beautifully built-out restaurant that can not turn a profit is simply not attractive to most buyers.
 If the rent is too high or the competition too fierce or the location simply not right, then even a very low price may not attract a buyer to jump into the lease.